When Should You Consider Using Your 401(k) for Educational Expenses

 - 529 plans: These are specifically designed for education savings and offer tax advantages and flexibility, but to get the maximum impact, you’ll need to start saving early.

-- Student loans: Explore federal and private student loans, considering the pros and cons of each option by figuring the amount of debt that would be incurred as well the associated interest rate.
+- Student loans: Explore private and federal student loans, considering the pros and cons of each option by figuring the amount of debt that would be incurred as well the associated interest rate.

 - Scholarships, grants, and other financial aid: There are options to receive funding based on merit, need, and other qualifying factors depending on the school or program and your personal circumstances.